shaneholloman/codemapper/_example/ansible-role-apache_codemap.md

 ## Repo File Contents

 The following sections present the content of each file in the repository.
-Large binary files are acknowledged but their contents are not displayed.
+Large and binary files are acknowledged but their contents are not displayed.

 ### .yamllint